hybridgroup/taskmapper-trac/README.md

 	ticket = project.ticket!({:summary => "New ticket", :description=> "Body for the very new ticket"}, attributes) # summary and description are mandatory fields the attributes hash will contain all the optional info that you need for your ticket, have to use the fields provided by Trac api.

+== Finding comments

+        comments = project.tickets.first.comments # All the tickets facility for searchs are available for comments as well

 ## Requirements